Fikile Mokgohloa: Limpopo High Court: 2016–2019

-Supreme Court of Appeal: 2019–present
+Supreme Court of Appeal: 2019–2026

 In April 2019, Mokgohloa was one of nine candidates interviewed for permanent appointment to five vacancies at the Supreme Court of Appeal.
 Her nomination was supported by the KwaZulu-Natal branch of Advocates for Transformation, but the National Association of Democratic Lawyers suggested that she required more time at the High Court to prepare for elevation.
 In her brief, 25-minute interview, Mokgohloa described herself as "prone to judicial activism" and was complimented as "sensible, diligent and studious" by Supreme Court President Mandisa Maya, who said that she had struggled to secure Mokgohloa for acting stints at the Supreme Court because she was so indispensable to the Limpopo Division.
 Amid concerns about a gender imbalance in the Supreme Court, the Judicial Service Commission recommended all three female candidates for appointment – Mokgohloa, Yvonne Mbatha, and Caroline Nicholls – alongside two men.
 President Cyril Ramaphosa confirmed their appointment in June 2019.

-Personal life
+Personal life and death

-She has one son and a grandchild.
+Mokgohloa had one son and a grandchild.
+She died on 20 August 2026, at the age of 65.